 While they both oral health care professionals, a periodontist is specially trained to deal with problems specifically affecting the soft tissues in your mouth.
 They also can perform a variety of oral surgery procedures.
 While a dentist is trained to meet all general oral health care needs by diagnosing, preventing and treating oral diseases and conditions.

-If you need deciphering why you would choose a periodontist instead of a dentist, here are some things to note.
+If you need help further deciphering why you would choose a periodontist instead of a dentist, here are some things to note.

 Your Gums Are Bleeding and/or Inflamed